KessokuTeaTime/Warp-Zone/README.md

 ### Warp Zone for Fabric `1.19.4+`

 > [!WARNING]
 > This version of **Warp Zone** is outdated.
-Newer modifies will only be made to the latst few versions.
+Newer modifications will only be made to the latst few versions.